pip-services/pip-services-docs/content/en/v4/toolkit_api/java/components/refer/references.md

 #### remove
 Removes a previously added reference that matches specified locator.
-If many references match the locator, it removes only the first one.
+If mObject references match the locator, it removes only the first one.
 When all references shall be removed, use [removeAll](#removeall) method instead.

 > `public` Object remove(Object locator)